haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 * `disk` key defines the size available for that `shared` volume

 <div class="bs-callout bs-callout-warning" markdown="1">
-Important: The subpath portion of the mount is the unique identifier of the files area.
+重要: The subpath portion of the mount is the unique identifier of the files area.
 If changed, files at the old location will be permanently lost.
 Do not change this value once your site has data unless you really want to lose all existing data.
 </div>

 If you also want the mount web accessible, you must add it to the [`web`](#cloud-yaml-platform-web) block of locations.